 There are other Questions to Ask Your Doctor resources on many different breast cancer topics you may wish to download.
-They are a nice tool for people recently diagnosed with breast cancer, who may be too overwhelmed to know where to begin to gather information.

-Who sponsors clinical trials
+Who funds clinical trials

 The NCI also sponsors groups that study the same cancer topic, such as the American College of Radiology Imaging Network.
-These groups include hospitals, universities and physicians who work together to study cancer issues.
+These groups include hospitals, universities and doctors who work together to study cancer issues.

 The Department of Defense and the Department of Veterans Affairs are other government sources of funding for clinical trials.